 SFPD Inspectors David Toschi and Bill Armstrong had conducted the original investigation of Allen and abandoned him as a suspect after little more than a year.
 Both men described other men as “excellent suspects,” and both men later made statements which demonstrated that they did not believe that Allen was the Zodiac.
 In 1978, six years after he had abandoned Allen as a suspect, Toschi told a reporter that fingerprint and handwriting evidence would identify the Zodiac– the same evidence had already been used to exclude Allen as a suspect.
 In 1989, Armstrong told a TV producer that the same evidence would identify the Zodiac, despite the fact that this evidence had already excluded Allen years earlier.
 The actions and statements of investigators like Armstrong and Toschi demonstrated, beyond doubt, that they did not believe that Allen was the prime suspect in the Zodiac crimes at all.
 Other investigators, such as Ken Narlow, never believed that Allen was a good suspect.
 With the exceptions of Bawart, Conway and possibly Nicolai, few investigators actually believed that Allen was a viable suspect.

 Thanks to the books, films, news stories and television documentaries which perpetuate the many myths regarding Arthur Leigh Allen, the general public believes that Allen was most likely guilty.
 However, the evidence does not implicate Allen and the facts strongly indicate that he was not the Zodiac killer.
 The film adaptation of Graysmith’s books also presented a largely fictional and incredibly distorted version of reality in an attempt to make Arthur Leigh Allen seem guilty of the Zodiac crimes.
-Readers will find a thorough examination of the film and its portrayal of Allen in the next article.
+All of these elements combined to create many persistent myths.